mmattyV/vkim/README.md

 A separate script (e.g., compare_serialization.py) is provided to compare message sizes between the custom binary protocol and the JSON protocol.
 To run this script:
 1. Ensure the virtual environment is activated.
-2. From the main vkim folder, run:
+2. From the sockets folder, run:

 ```bash
 cd comparison